-Pretrial Conference Order shall supersede the pleadings and govern the course of the trial of this cause, unless modified to prevent manifest injustice.
+Pretrial Conference Order shall super the trial of this cause, unless modified rsede the pleadings and govern the course of d to prevent manifest injustice.

+Dated: , 20

+UNITED STATES DISTRICT JUDGE

+Approved as to form and content.

+Attorney for Plaintiff

+Attorney for Defendant

 Attorney for (indicate party represented)